doitintl/doit-easily-marketplace/docs/architecture.md

 ## Architecture description

-Doit-Easily is a the minimum required implementation for a SaaS backend listing.
+Doit-Easily demonstrates the minimum required implementation for a SaaS backend listing.

 ## How the data flows

+TODO: data flow diagram

 ## Component Descriptions